 You'll also be able to see if mentees are making progress through milestones like the moment where the new rep goes from asking questions to answering them.
 These are hard to quantify but easy to understand when you see them firsthand.

 Most reps tend to rely on "just-in-time learning," also known as, "I have gotten a question for the first time, I'm going to hit my mute button and ask the salesperson sitting next to me."
 If the program is working, there should be a point where the rookie rep can answer 99% of those on their own.

 If you have an internal wiki, use it to recognize people.
-This provides a repository of the program that people can tie their name to.
-We use Tettra here at Drafted to keep the team updated on key wins and losses.
+This provides a repository of the program that people can tie their names to.